 The longest day of the year, also known as the summer solstice, marks the start of summer for all North Americans.
 Many people have plans to travel during summer either to escape work or travel as a family while students both young and old are out-of-school.
 Regardless of your reason for traveling, there may come a time when you would venture outside of Canada.
-At that point, you will be “roaming” if you wish to continue using your mobile phone service such as making calls, texting or access mobile data.
-Unfortunately, roaming service offered by your mobile phone carrier is expensive.
+At that point, you will be “roaming” if you wish to continue using your mobile phone service such as making calls, texting, or accessing mobile data.
+Unfortunately, the roaming service offered by your mobile phone carrier is expensive.
 In this article, I will go over calling options while traveling outside of Canada.
 I will also share my experience to save on roaming charges while in the United States.

 Calling from your mobile phone within the United States will surely trigger roaming fees charged by your mobile carrier unless you have the following:

-3. Many VoIP (Voice-over-IP) home phone providers offer free calling Apps which could be powered by WiFi or mobile data mentioned above.
+- Many VoIP (Voice-over-IP) home phone providers offer free calling Apps that could be powered by WiFi or mobile data mentioned above.
 Therefore, if you are subscribed to a home phone service, the only thing you need while in the US is mobile data for the calling App to work on your smartphone.
 You can either pay for a WiFi hotspot or a roaming plan via a SIM card to get mobile data.
 Since the calling App is an extension of your regular phone service, calls are charged based on your home phone plan.

-To conclude, avoid “roaming” charges from your mobile carrier at all cost to save money while traveling outside of Canada.
+To conclude, avoid “roaming” charges from your mobile carrier at all costs to save money while traveling outside of Canada.
 Instead, get reliable mobile data with a roaming SIM card or rent a mobile hotspot and use a free calling App offered by your VoIP home phone provider to call home for free.
-The same calling App will allow you to make long-distance phone calls while abroad based on your home phone’s LD rate plan which is a lot cheaper than paying for both roaming and long distance charges via your mobile carrier.
+The same calling App will allow you to make long-distance phone calls while abroad based on your home phone’s LD rate plan which is a lot cheaper than paying for both roaming and long-distance charges via your mobile carrier.